2018 Chemnitz protests: Police criticism

 Friends of the victim criticised the police in Chemnitz for their "failure to control the three-day city festival."
 Some of the leftist protesters used slogans that criticised police for not being there when Hillig was stabbed but appearing at the protests, with journalists noting that there had been fighting before the attack at the festival.

 There were several rumours circulating after the stabbing, including that the attack was in response to sexual harassment, and that another of the injured men had died.
 Chemnitz police took to social media to stop these.
 It was reported that the misinformation and inability to stop its spread contributed to the strength of the riots.

 The politician Kerstin Köditz said that the police took too long to react, and questioned how they didn't have any action or even a plan to put into action once they knew that somebody had been killed at a festival.

 Legal proceedings

 Police arrested a 22-year-old Iraqi national and a 23-year-old Kurdish Syrian on suspicions of manslaughter.
 A special prosecutor charged with handling extremism in Saxony was given charge of the case.
-The prosecutor in Chemnitz has rejected any claims that the suspects were acting in self-defense.
+The prosecutor in Chemnitz rejected any claims that the suspects were acting in self-defense.
 In March 2019, court proceedings commenced in the Chemnitzer Landgericht.

 In August 2019, 24-year-old Kurdish Syrian national Alaa S. was declared guilty of murder and bodily harm and sentenced to nine years and six months prison time.
 For security reasons, the verdict was announced in a building belonging to the Higher Regional Court of Dresden.